-Consolidated
+Consolid Consolidated

-2021 202
+2022 2021

 \$ \$

 The balance at 30 June comprised:

-Cash and cash equivalents (including cash balance classified as held for sale) 4,436,385 2,146,123
+Cash and cash equivalents 1,945,935 4,436,385

-4,436,385 2,146,123
+1,945,935 4,436,385

-23. Financial risk management objectives and policies
+21. Financial risk management objectives and policies

 The Company's Board considers the Company's overall risk management framework and policies, including quarterly review by the Board of the Company's financial position and financial forecasts and maintaining adequate insurances.